commandbox-modules/commandbox-bullet-train/readme.md

 ##  Execution Time

-This displays the number of milliseconds the previous command took to execute.
+This displays the number of days, hours, minutes, seconds and milliseconds the previous command took to execute.
 Commands who are so fast they fall below a certain threshold are ignored.

 ![](https://raw.githubusercontent.com/commandbox-modules/commandbox-bullet-train/master/images/BTExecTime.png)